freebsd/freebsd-quarterly/2020q4/ports_non_x86.md

   * Piotr Kubaj (pkubaj@) continues to make progress on bringing powerpc64 (big-endian) up to parity with amd64.
-Almost everything that is buildiable, now does so.  (e.g. the linux ports are excluded;
-    some of the graphics drivers are excluded).
+Almost everything that is buildable, now does so.
+The Linux ports and some of the graphics drivers are excluded.

   * Piotr has also begun the task of bringing powerpc64le (little-endian) up to parity with powerpc64.
 Although several of the powerpc64 src